xokomola/css-course/course/Pages/SE - Software Engineering Wisdom.md

 - **What?** - What is the situation?
 What are the objective facts?
 - **So what?** - What does it mean for us?
 How do we make sense of it?
 Sometimes you need to ask it multiple times to get to the real causes of an issue.
-- **Now what** - If we know what it means how can we put it into practice, improve it?
+- **Now what**? - If we know what it means how can we put it into practice, improve it?
 What are the next small steps we can take?

 Most of the methods of reflection boil down to these three questions.
 When something surprising happens, stop and ask yourself these questions.
 At some point this will become a habit which can guide you through difficult terrain, through complex problems.